Batalin-Vilkovisky structure on Hochschild cohomology with coefficients in the dual algebra: Monomial path algebras

 \subsection{Acknowledgements}

-I want to thank Claude Cibils and Ricardo Campos for some very useful talks at IMAG, University of Montpellier, during the Recontre 2018 du GdR de Topologie Alg\'ebrique.
-The author received funds by CIMAT, CNRS, CONACyT and EDUCAFIN.
+The first author would like to thank Claude Cibils and Ricardo Campos for useful discussions at IMAG, Universit\'e de Montpellier, during the Rencontre 2018 du GdR de Topologie Alg\'ebrique.
+The first author received funds from CIMAT, CNRS, CONACyT and EDUCAFIN.